The WFSU Ecology Blog

 What I’m going to highlight on this page are the many flies I see in my north Florida yard (also a few others).
 It’s not a list of every fly in the panhandle; instead, this is a list of common species you may encounter in your own yard or while out and about.
 Flies are predators, decomposers, pollinators, and parasites.
 You may find that, like me, you’ll like a few species much more than others.

-I’ve broken this list up by family, and a couple by a higher taxon.
+I’ve broken this list up by suborder, then family.
 The order in which I’m presenting them is based on, honestly, the ones I like best.
 These are some of the superstars in my yard.
 Again, that’s my human point of view.
 There is a benefit beyond what any individual insect provides, and that’s diversity.
 Here we see many different animals filling many different niches, each an individual piece of a complex backyard food web.

 Syrphid Flies, aka Hoverflies (Syrphidae)